maubanel/GMS2-4-Directions/rotate-down/README.md

 Lets add a new function called `move_towards(angle, frict)`.  **angle** is the angle we would like to change to and **frict** is the speed we get there.
 The lower the number, the slower we turn, the larger the number the faster we turn.

-First we check to see that we are not already pointing in the correct direciton.
+First we check to see that we are not already pointing in the correct direction.
 If we are we just return the angle unchanged.
 If not:

 ```
 var temp = angle_difference(image_angle, angle);